Key Stage and Glade Information

 Key Stage 3

 Students in KS3 are in Years 7,8 and 9 and are aged 11-14.
-Classes sizes vary between 7-10 students and are mixed ability with students from Grove, Forest and Woodland Pathway.
+Class sizes vary between 9-12 students and are mixed ability with students from Grove, Orchard, Forest and Woodland Pathway.
 There is usually one teacher, one Higher Level Teaching Assistant (HLTA), and one Learning Support Assistant (LSA).
-Students in Y7 follow a topic based curriculum, and we baseline all students upon entry to the school within the first term.
-Students in Y8 and Y9 are taught discrete subjects.

 Key Stage 4

 Introduction and Progression: the activities in this programme cover the statutory programmes of study for the Key Stage 4 National Curriculum, along with activities to develop the skills required for adult living.
-The students that access this would be those on the Forest and Woodland pathways.
+The students that access this would be those on the Orchard, Forest and Woodland pathways.

 There is usually one teacher, one Higher Level Teaching Assistant (HLTA), and one Learning Support Assistant (LSA) working in a classroom.
 They are supported by a learning mentor.
 They support with behavioural, emotional and general wellbeing interventions.
+KS4 is led by the Key Stage 4 Co-ordinator.

 Key Stage 5

 Students in KS5 are also assessed for targeted interventions through the support of our LSB, Interventions Base, Music therapy, SALT, OT and Physio.
+KS5 is led by their Key Stage 5 Co-ordinator.

-Glade Pathway
+Glade Provision

 For students with Learning difficulties and additional complex needs.
-Students typically work from 5 areas of engagement to Greenvale Level 7 (GV7).
+Students typically work from the 5 areas of engagement to Greenvale Level 7 (GV7).

 Students in the Glade classes are in Years 7-14.
 Classes sizes are a maximum of 6 students.
 There is usually one teacher, one Higher Level Teaching Assistant (HLTA), and two Learning Support Assistants (LSAs).